 To get all 4 available points, we need to reference the origin of the text, its purpose, and its content, at least one time each.
 We must talk about values and limitations as they relate to origin, value, and content, so the possibilities are as follows:

 |Content: Value||Content: Limitation|

-We don’t actually have to mention every possibility, but rather just any four of the six.
-In that case, we can just choose the four we are most confident in for the particular source we are looking at.
+We don’t have to mention every possibility, but rather just any four of the six.
+Thus we can choose the four we are most confident in.
 For instance, let’s say we have chosen the following:

 - Origin: Value